sanjeev-epam/docker-local/README.md

 - Turn on Windows Containers mode on Docker Desktop
 - Use the following command
 > `docker-compose up -d`
-### Considering running the build as mentioned below
+### Considering running the build as mentioned below before running the above command
-> `docker-compose build --no-cache` before running the above
+> `docker-compose build --no-cache`
 ## Note
 - Have enough RAM on your windows box minimum ***64GB***